devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 **Your Status:** COMT V158M (+/-) + VDR Taq (+/-)

 **Clinical Observation:**
-Physicians have clinically observed that individuals with both COMT V158M (+) and VDR Taq (+) may have difficulty tolerating methyl donors.
+Physicians have clinically observed that individuals with COMT V158M (+/+) homozygous AND VDR Taq (-/-) homozygous may have difficulty tolerating methyl donors.
 This is NOT well-established in peer-reviewed literature but is noted as a clinical pattern.

-**Proposed Mechanism:**
-- COMT (+/-) heterozygous: intermediate dopamine metabolism
-- VDR Taq (+/-) heterozygous: intermediate vitamin D signaling
-- Combined effect: unclear mechanism, but observed intolerance to methylfolate, folinic acid, or methylcobalamin supplementation in some patients

-**Your Risk Profile:** Moderate observation.
-You have both variants heterozygous, not homozygous, so effect would be mild if present.

-**Actionable:** If using folate/B12 supplementation, monitor tolerance.
-If considering methylated forms (methylfolate, methylcobalamin), consider starting low and titrating.
-Folinic acid might be better tolerated.
+**Important Clarification for Your Profile:** You are **heterozygous for both variants**, not homozygous.
+The "methyl donor sensitivity" concern specifically applies to homozygous extremes (COMT +/+ combined with VDR -/-).
+Your intermediate status on both genes means this theoretical concern does not apply to you.

+**Your Risk Profile:** Very low.
+The caution about methyl donor sensitivity is not relevant for your genotype.

+**Actionable:** Both methylfolate and folinic acid work equally well for you.
+Choose based on availability and cost.
+Standard dosing (500-1,000 mcg) is appropriate without special precautions.

 ---